Fishing and Hunting

 PIERRE GREY’S LAKES

-• Brook, Bull, & Rainbow Trout
+Fish: Brook, Bull, & Rainbow Trout

 This popular location was named after local fur trader/ trapper Pierre Grey, who ran a trading post at the series of small lakes bearing his name today.
-The remnants of his trading post from the late 1800s and can still be seen today.
+The remnants of his trading post from the late 1800s can still be seen today.

 Located 33 km south on Highway 40, Pierre Grey’s Lakes is a string of 5 lakes full of Rainbow Trout, Brook Trout and Bull Trout.
 Excellent for canoeing, kayaking or boating (electric motors only), Pierre Grey’s Lakes offer a quiet escape for one to also enjoy camping and hiking or winter activities such as snowshoeing or cross country skiing.